 While it’s not an advertised feature, you can tilt it against the wall for storing out of the way, sitting on the edge of the pad.
 It stays there good.
 I’ve seen some benches have an upper frame that sticks out enough that it’s entirely resting on the frame in this position, to save any squishing of the pad, but I like it the way it is.
 The pad is firm enough that the foam won’t buckle.

 The backpad’s upholstery has an interesting textured surface with a bit of stretch to it.
-All of Rep’s benches use this.
+All of Rep’s benches use this, and nearly all comparable manufacturers of this style of bench use the same or a similar upholstery.
 While I’m not going to give it a serious test with my knife because I want to keep this bench, I wouldn’t be surprised if it holds up to some sharp abrasion better than traditional vinyl type upholstery and lasts a long time without cracking.
 Just guessing, based on the texture.

 When I sprayed the backpad with water to simulate a lot of sweat, it got only a little slippery with my shirt off, not too bad.
 I don’t have another bench handy to compare it to, but I suspect the unusual texture of it makes it less slippery when wet than traditional vinyl upholstery.
 This is probably the reason they went with this material.

 On the downside, the pitted material makes it harder to towel sweat off of, with moisture staying stuck in the thousands of crevices.
 Not so friendly for multiple users who would like a dry looking bench to jump on.
-It also might dissuade you from using cleaners that might stay in there for a while and touch your skin, although if it’s a type that evaporates it’s fine.
+It also might dissuade you from using cleaners that might stay in there for a while and touch your skin, although if it’s a simple type that evaporates like a vinegar solution it’s fine.

 Conclusion: How it Stacks Up to Competitor Models